ishubham21/profiles-browser-extension/CONTRIBUTING.md

-Are we missing any of your favorite features, which you think you can add to it❓ We invite you to contribute to this project and make it better.
+Are we missing any of your favorite features, which you think you can add to it?
+We invite you to contribute to this project and make it better.
 You may also raise an issue.
 To start contributing, follow the below guidelines:

 **1.**  Fork [this](https://github.com/ishubham21/profiles-browser-extension.git) repository.